redcurry/git_tutorial/tutorial.md

     git init

-All this did was to create an empty repository, but it won't automatically track all of the files in the project.
+All this did was to create an empty repository.
+A repository is where a project's history will be stored, including all the files you've told Git to track.

 Add file to repo
 ----------------

+Git won't automatically track all of the files in your project.
-We must tell git which files we want to track; and we do this with git add:
+We must tell git which files we want to track.
+We do this with git add:

     git add mean.py